Mercy Otis Warren: Revolutionary writings and politics

 Warren wrote several plays, including the satiric The Adulateur (1772).
 Directed against Governor Thomas Hutchinson of Massachusetts, The Adulateur foretold the War of Revolution.
 It was published as a part of a longer play by an unknown author without Warren's consent in 1773.
 One of the main characters in Warren's part of the play is "Rapatio", who represented Hutchinson.
 Because Warren was a Whig and Hutchinson was a Tory, Warren disagreed with Hutchinson's views.
 Therefore, Rapatio is the antagonist in The Adulateur.
 The protagonist is "Brutus", whom Warren created to represent her brother, James Otis.
 In the play, the characters who are Whigs are brave, independent people, while the characters who are Tories are selfish and rude.
 The play includes a happy ending for the Whigs.
 After the play was published, Hutchinson become known as Rapatio to citizens of Massachusetts who identified with the Whigs.
 Because her first play was so successful and she thoroughly enjoyed writing about politics, Warren did not stop there.

-In 1773, she wrote The Defeat, also featuring a character based on Hutchinson.
+In 1773, Warren wrote The Defeat, also featuring a character based on Hutchinson.
 Hutchinson had no idea of the accuracy of her plot nor completely comprehended the impact she made on his political fate.
 Warren's assistance in the movement to remove Governor Hutchinson from his position through The Defeat was one of her greatest accomplishments, and she allowed the piece a rare happy ending.
 Warren began to doubt as she wrote the third installment in her trilogy, feeling the power of her satire compromised her divine purpose to be a "member of the gentler sex," but she found encouragement from Abigail Adams, who told her, "God Almighty has entrusted [you] with Powers for the good of the World".
 With this affirmation, Warren then provided her sharpest political commentary yet: in 1775 Warren published The Group, a satire conjecturing what would happen if the British king abrogated the Massachusetts charter of rights.
 The anonymously published The Blockheads (1776) and The Motley Assembly (1779) are also attributed to her.
 In 1788, she published Observations on the New Constitution, whose ratification she opposed as an Anti-Federalist.